-When the tips get dry and crunchy, they start spitting and breaking.
+When the tips get dry and crunchy, they start splitting and breaking.
 So to avoid all those split ends, hair oil is a very good idea!
 Just put a little bit into the lengths and tips of your hair regularly.

 5. Wear your hair up more often

-Another big cause of split ends is the way we wear our hair every day.
+A big cause of split ends is the way we wear our hair every day.
 Of course, if you have long hair you want to show it off.
 But wearing your hair loose leads to a lot of mechanical damage for your tips.

 6. Do Cassia hair treatments

 One thing that has made a huge difference for my hair health is Cassia Obovata*.
 Cassia is something very similar to Henna, but it doesn’t dye your hair.
-Still, you get all the same benefits from a Cassia treatment: shinier hair and most importantly, it strengthens your structure.
+Still, you get all the same benefits from a Cassia treatment: shinier hair, and most importantly, it strengthens your structure.